Procedures taken out and added

 Two procedures have been taken out:

-- Pre-entry - the advice on how to deal in advance with archaeological archives has been moved to the guidance notes of the suggested procedure for Object entry.
+- Pre-entry – the advice on how to deal in advance with archaeological archives has been moved to the resources area of the Collections Trust website.

 - Transport – this has been combined with Location and movement control.